 Science & The Schalltrichter

-Early in seventeenth century Germany as the pairing of timpani and trumpets began being utilized more regularly in indoor concert music, there was a growing desire to acquire more pitch, resonance and musical sensitivity from the instruments.
+In the early seventeenth century, in the German-speaking regions of central Europe, timpani and trumpets started to be used more frequently in indoor concert music.
+Additionally, there was a growing desire to achieve greater pitch, resonance, and musical sensitivity from the timpani during that period.
 Most portraiture of the period and iconographic evidence (open to speculation) suggests that for outdoor playing, the drums were generally struck dead or slightly off-center.
 This method of producing pitch (striking the drum dead/off center) is in fact how noted musicologists Edmund Bowles 53 and John Michael Cooper 29 believe timpani produced pitch until the very end of the 18th century.
 This purportedly yielded a sound with a very percussive attack with a quick decay, yet the sound still had some discernible pitch.

 Portrait of Prince Heinrich von Schwarzburg-Sondershausen